1945 (March 16): Jung Myung Seok was born in Seokmak-ri, Jinsan-myun, Kumsan-gun, South Chungcheong (Chungnam) Province, South Korea.

 After the media campaigns of 1999, Jung left South Korea for his world tour, but his adversaries pursued him abroad, and he was also investigated in other countries such as Japan, Hong Kong, and Taiwan.
 An anti-cult organization called Exodus was formed to actively oppose Providence, and organized press conferences in South Korea and abroad, where masked women appeared and told how they had been molested by Jung.
 On May 1, 2007, following a request by South Korean authorities, Jung was arrested in Anshan, China.
 He returned to South Korea in February 2008.
 According to his lawyers, he complied voluntarily with a summons by the South Korean authorities rather than complying with a formal extradition by China.

 There are three irreconcilable narratives about the charges of sexual abuse.
-The court’s narrative is that four South Korean women were sexually molested by Jung in countries other than South Korea after 1999.
+Details of the 2022 investigation have not been released at the time of this writing, but Providence’s defense is based on the same arguments used against the previous charges.
+The court’s narrative concerning the first case is that four South Korean women were sexually molested by Jung in countries other than South Korea after 1999.
 The decision did not take a position on whether or not “sexual initiations” were practiced within Providence, but regarded the women as believable, and the context of a “cult” where members were “psychologically manipulated” by the leader reinforced the judges’ opinion.

 It is important to note that the Korean Criminal Act distinguishes between three different crimes, rape (Section 297), sexual assault (Section 298), and “quasi-rape” and “quasi-sexual-assault” (Section 299).
 The latter section refers to cases where the perpetrator takes advantage of the victim’s “condition of unconsciousness or inability to resist.”
 In Jung’s case, all victims (which are designated here with letters to preserve privacy) were Korean women.
 A and B claimed to have been molested in Hong Kong, C and D in Anshan City, China, and E in Malaysia.
 In the case of A and B, Jung was found innocent of rape, as the court did not believe there had been violence or intimidation, but guilty of “sexual assault” in the form of unsolicited “indecent touching,” and of “quasi rape” because, although not physically coerced or threatened, A and B psychologically were “in a state of inability to resist.”